-For the quarter ending June 30, 2009, holders of our Series I Preferred Stock were not eligible to convert their shares during the quarter into shares of our common stock as the triggering price of \$77.55 was not met as of March 31, 2009.
+For the quarter ending June 30, 2009, holders of our Series I Preferred Units were not eligible to convert their preferred units during the quarter into units as the triggering price for Simon Property common stock of \$77.55 was not met as of March 31, 2009.
 As of June 30, 2009, the conversion trigger price of \$77.07 had again not been met.
-On June 30, 2009, the Operating Partnership redeemed all outstanding 7.75%/8.00% Cumulative Redeemable Preferred Units for cash in the aggregate amount of \$85,070.
-The redemption price was the liquidation value of the preferred units which was also its carrying value.
-Subsequent to June 30, 2009, the Operating Partnership gave notices to the holders of its 7.50% Cumulative Redeemable Preferred Units and 7.00% Cumulative Redeemable Preferred Units of its intention to redeem all of those preferred units.
+On June 30, 2009we redeemed all outstanding 7.75%/8.00% Cumulative Redeemable Preferred Units for cash in the aggregate amount of \$85,070.
+Subsequent to June 30, 2009, we gave notices to the holders of our 7.50% Cumulative Redeemable Preferred Units and 7.00% Cumulative Redeemable Preferred Units of our intention to redeem those securities.
 The redemption price is the liquidation values, which is also their carrying values, of \$25,537 and \$2,639, respectively.
-The redemption price will be paid in the form of additional units of the Operating Partnership.
+The redemption price will be paid in the form of additional common units of the Operating Partnership.